Hopefully you will find answers to your questions here, but if not please don’t hesitate to email us at firstname.lastname@example.org

 How long or far are the group rides?
 The group ride typically lasts 2 hours, however that is not all ride time.
 Ride time may be between 60 – 90 mins but will vary depending on the level of the group that you choose to ride with and the trails that are chosen.

 Is there an age limit for the group rides?
 What is the typical demographic?
-There is an age limit of 16 years old.
-Anyone 16 and older is welcome to join us though we highly recommend a guardian to be with them during the ride.
+There is an age limit of 15 years old.
+Anyone 15 to 18 is welcome to join us as long a guardian is going to ride with them during the ride.
 The majority of women are between 20-50, but we have many women outside of that range that come regularly to group rides and other events and we encourage all to attend.

 What kind of bike do I need for the group ride?
 Any mountain bike that you are comfortable on and is in good working condition will do.